Jack Riley (ice hockey, born 1919): Post hockey

 In January 1974, Riley was replaced as the club's general manager by his assistant, Jack Button.
 He remained with the team, helping as a scout.
 Decades later, he worked as a replay judge during Penguins' games at Mellon Arena and as a consultant to the IHL and AHL into his 80s.

 Riley was an active member of the Penguins' Alumni Association.
 In 2000, Riley was elected to the Pittsburgh Penguins' Hall of Fame.
 He was in attendance as the "Honorary GM" at 2011 NHL Winter Classic Alumni Game at Heinz Field between alumni of the Penguins and Washington Capitals.
 Riley lived in South Hills with his daughter, Barbara, since his wife died in 1988.
 He jogged daily from his 30s into his 70s.
-He maintained a friendship with fellow former-Penguins' general manager Eddie Johnston and still attended Penguins' games into his 90s.
-The locker room at the Penguins' current arena, Consol Energy Center, contains a mural in the team's locker room which features Riley for his contribution to the franchise.
+He maintained a friendship with fellow former Penguins' general manager Eddie Johnston and still attended Penguins' games into his 90s.
+The locker room at the Penguins' current arena, Consol Energy Center, contains a mural in the team's locker room that features Riley for his contribution to the franchise.

-Riley died on July 13, 2016 in Scott Township (just outside of Pittsburgh) at the age of 97.
+Riley died on July 13, 2016, in Scott Township (just outside of Pittsburgh) at the age of 97.
 His death occurred less than a month after the Penguins' franchise, that he had helped build, won its fourth Stanley Cup title.
-In a press release the Penguins stated that "We are deeply saddened by the passing of Jack Riley."
+In a press release, the Penguins stated that "We are deeply saddened by the passing of Jack Riley."
 The Penguins added that the organization was "built on the shoulders of hard-working people like Jack, and the loss hits home as the team’s 50th anniversary is set to be celebrated during the upcoming campaign."